tobyhodges/fair-research-software/learners/setup.md

 Next, you need to copy your public key (**not your private key - this is important!**) over to your GitHub account.
-The `ssh-keygen` command above will let you know where your public key is saved (the file should have the extension ".pub"), and you can get its contents from a command line tool as follows:
+The `ssh-keygen` command above will let you know where your public key is saved (the file should have the extension ".pub"), and you can get its contents from a command line terminal as follows:

 ```bash
 $ cat /Users/<YOUR_USERNAME>/.ssh/id_ed25519.pub